Why Are Wealth Management Firms Struggling with Fragmented Technology?

 The numbers told a sobering story:

-- 1,850 client households served by 42 advisors
+- 1,850 client households — Served by 42 advisors across multiple offices

-- 7 disconnected systems creating data silos
+- 7 disconnected systems — Creating persistent data silos

-- Zero capacity for systematic client segmentation
+- Zero client segmentation — No capacity for systematic personalization

 Their Chief Operating Officer put it bluntly: "Our advisors spent 40% of their time searching for information across systems instead of serving clients."